Munich-Quantum-Software-Stack/Component-Catalog/_components/mqt-qcec.md

 maintainers: ["TUM (CDA)"]
 ---

-A tool for quantum circuit equivalence checking developed as part of the Munich Quantum Toolkit (MQT).
+A tool for quantum circuit equivalence checking.